ng-primitives/ng-primitives/apps/documentation/src/app/pages/primitives/checkbox.md

 Apply the `ngpCheckboxIndicator` directive to an element that represents the checkbox indicator (i.e. the checkmark).

+- Selector: `[ngpCheckboxIndicator]`
+- Exported As: `ngpCheckboxIndicator`

 #### Data Attributes

-The following data attributes are available to use with the `ngpCheckboxIndicator` directive:
+The following data attributes are applied to the `ngpCheckboxIndicator` directive:

 | Attribute    | Description                       | Value                                       |
 | ------------ | --------------------------------- | ------------------------------------------- |